Skip to main content

 Selective Estrogen Receptor Modulators (SERMs)

-SERMs are a class of compounds that bind to in the body.
+SERMs are a class of compounds that bind to estrogen receptors in the body.
 Their unique property is that they can act as either an estrogen blocker (antagonist) or an estrogen activator (agonist), depending on the target tissue.
 In the context of male fertility, their most important action is as an antagonist at the hypothalamus.

-Estrogen, although known as a female hormone, is also present in men and plays a critical role in the loop of the HPG axis.
+Estrogen, although known as a female hormone, is also present in men and plays a critical role in the negative feedback loop of the HPG axis.
 A portion of testosterone is naturally converted into estradiol (a potent form of estrogen) by an enzyme called aromatase.
 The hypothalamus is highly sensitive to this estradiol.

 When it detects estrogen, it suppresses GnRH production.
 SERMs work by blocking these estrogen receptors in the hypothalamus.
 The brain is effectively blinded to the circulating estrogen, interpreting its absence as a signal that overall hormone levels are low.
 In response, the hypothalamus increases its production of GnRH, which in turn stimulates the pituitary to release more LH and FSH.
-This surge in endogenous gonadotropins travels to the testes, stimulating both and spermatogenesis.
-It is a way of tricking the brain into turning its own hormonal engine back on.

 • Clomiphene Citrate ∞ This is one of the most well-known SERMs.
 It is a mixture of two isomers ∞ enclomiphene (the antagonist) and zuclomiphene (the agonist).
 While the enclomiphene component drives the desired increase in LH and FSH, the zuclomiphene component has weak estrogenic effects and a much longer half-life, which can lead to side effects over time, including mood changes and visual disturbances.